luisvinatea/AeroSync/README.md

-# AeroSync
+# AeraSync

-AeroSync is a mobile application designed to streamline the calculation and tracking of the Standard Oxygen Transfer Rate (SOTR) and Standard Aeration Efficiency (SAE) for aerators in aquaculture ponds.
+AeraSync is a mobile application designed to streamline the calculation and tracking of the Standard Oxygen Transfer Rate (SOTR) and Standard Aeration Efficiency (SAE) for aerators in aquaculture ponds.
 The app provides a seamless interface for technicians to perform daily checkpointing, ensuring accurate and efficient monitoring of aeration performance.
 Future versions will incorporate AI-driven predictions to optimize aeration efficiency.

 ## Features